ton-community/ton-docs/docs/participate/wallets/contracts.md

 This is the simplest one.
 It only allows you to send one transaction at the time, and it doesn't check anything but your signature and seqno.

 This version isn't even used in regular apps because it has some major issues:
  - No easy way to retrieve seqno and public key from the contract
- - No valid_until check, so you can't be sure that transaction won't be confirmed too late.
+ - No `valid_until` check, so you can't be sure that transaction won't be confirmed too late.

-The first issue is fixed in V1R2 and V1R3.
+The first issue is fixed in `V1R2` and `V1R3`.
 That `R` letter means `revision`.
 Usually revisions are just small updates which only add get-methods which allows you to retrieve seqno and public key from the contract.
 But this version still has the second issue, which is fixed in the next version.

 ### Wallet V2

 This version introduces `valid_until` parameter which is used to set the time limit for transaction in case you don't need it to be confirmed too late.
-This version also don't have the get-method for public key, which is added in V2R2.
+This version also don't have the get-method for public key, which is added in `V2R2`.

-It can be used in most cases, but it misses one cool improvement, which is done in V3.
+It can be used in most cases, but it misses one cool improvement, which is done in `V3`.

 ### Wallet V3

 This version introduces `subwallet_id` parameter, which allows you to create multiple wallets using the same public key (so you can have only one seedphrase and lots of wallets).
-And as before, V3R2 only adds the get-method for public key.
+And as before, `V3R2` only adds the get-method for public key.

 Basically, `subwallet_id` is just a number which is added to the contract state on deploy.
 And since contract address in TON is a hash of its state and code, wallet address will change with different `subwallet_id`.